-- Signature of the NSP-HIV/AIDS 2011-2015 by the National AIDS Committee (CNLS) - Finalize the PF and PF Implementation Plan - Agree with the GoCl on country ownership indicators - Agree with the GoCl on plans to transition responsibility for data managers, community counselors, and other PEPFAR-supported human resources, as well as the blood safety program, incinerator management, laboratory maintenance contracts, and routine laboratory services for HIV/AIDS. - Develop a PPP strategy to effectively engage and leverage the private sector - Agree on national harmonized reporting tools for providing information to GoCI - Continue the transition to Ivoirian NGOs for the support of treatment sites
+- ?
+Finalize the PF and develop the PFIP - ?
+Adopt country ownership indicators to be jointly tracked - ?
+Develop plans to transition: - ?
+Responsibility for supporting 10% of ART sites within the next three years - ?
+Responsibility for data managers, community counselors, and other PEPFAR-supported human resources - ?
+Responsibility for the blood-safety program, incinerator management, laboratory maintenance contracts, and routine laboratory services for HIV/AIDS - ?
+Develop a strategy to effectively engage and track HIV/AIDS services provided in the private health sector - ?
+Agree on harmonized reporting tools for providing information to the GoCI